sandboxie-plus/sandboxie-docs/PlusContent/security-mode.md

 The security hardened box and the concept of security hardened mode was introduced in **Sandboxie Plus v1.3.0**.
 It restricts NT syscall elevation to approved known safe/filtered syscalls.
 It also provides device security by restricting device access to known safe/filtered endpoints.

-The setting for a security hardened box can be enabled by adding `UseSecurityMode=y` to the box settings section of **Sandboxie.ini**.
+The setting for a security hardened box can be enabled by adding `UseSecurityMode=y` to the box settings section of **[Sandboxie Ini](../Content/SandboxieIni.md)**.
 It can also be enabled in the Sandman UI.
 Right-click on a box and select "Sandbox Options" from the drop-down menu (or simply double-click on a box) to bring up the Box Options UI.
 Select the Box Type Preset as "Security Hardened Sandbox" (with an **orange** box icon) and click OK to apply changes.
 The status column of Sandman UI labels this box as **Enhanced Isolation**.

 ![](../Media/Box_SecurityMode.png)